-In April/May 2018 Jason Collingwood returns to the Dirt Woman Fiber Arts weaving school in White Stone, Virginia to present two rug weaving classes.
+In spring 2019 Jason Collingwood returns to Dirt Woman Fiber Arts in White Stone, Virginia to present two rug weaving classes.
 Contact us to register, or join our email list to learn about future rug weaving classes with Jason.

 When he was 18, Jason Collingwood briefly learned to weave with his late father, Peter Collingwood, the internationally acclaimed weaver, instructor, and author of four definitive reference books on rug weaving.
 Six years later, Jason returned to the discipline and set up his own rug weaving workshop, now located in Nayland, Suffolk.

 Jason has woven to commission more than 2,000 rugs.
 Mostly for private clients, though also for some corporate clients, and he has worked with numerous architects and interior designers.

 Large commissions include a series of 24 rugs for the Sheraton hotel in Dar-es Salaam, in Tanzania; and a series of rugs for a castle in Switzerland.
 Commissions can be woven to any size and colour way, are strong and durable for use on the floor, but equally can be used as wall-hangings.

 Exhibitions include a one man show in Amsterdam, and two man shows in Oxford, Connecticut (USA), and Portland (USA).
 One of his rugs is in the Tate Gallery in London.

 In addition to designing and weaving, Jason spends 3-4 months each year teaching at various art schools in America, Australia, Canada and Europe.
 This has led to him having his own brand of rug wool in America, as well as instructional DVD's and publications.